Working with Waterfall Project Plans

 Milestones

-To mark an important event like the end of a project phase or an important delivery date you can create a milestone.
+To mark an important event, such as the end of a project phase or a key delivery date, you can create a milestone.
 Milestones are indicated by a black diamond in both the step list and the Gantt chart.

 To create a milestone:

-- Click the step Title field or the entire step row so that it is highlighted.
+2. Click the step Title field or the entire step row to highlight it.

 Changing Columns and Custom Field Names

-TeamDynamix provides extra fields on the project plan which can be renamed to suit your needs.
-The custom fields are used for all plans within the same project.
+TeamDynamix provides additional fields on the project plan that can be renamed to suit your needs.
+Custom fields are used across all plans within the same project.
 Any changes made to field names here will apply to all plans on the project.

 To change the name of a custom field and add it to your plan:

-- Click the Views button in the toolbar, then select Configure Columns.
+2. Click the Views button in the top toolbar, then select Configure Columns.

-- On the Edit Custom Columns page rename the desired fields to be used in your plan.
+4. On the Edit Custom Columns page, rename the desired fields to be used in your plan.

-- In the Show/Hide Columns popup, click the checkboxes to add the custom fields.
+6. In the Show/Hide Columns popup, click the checkboxes to add the custom fields.
+You may need to refresh the browser for the customized field to appear.

 Shifting the Dates of a Waterfall Plan